linode/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

 author:
   name: Sergey Bulavintsev
   email: bulavintsev.sergey@gmail.com
-description: 'This guide shows how to install, configure and use Salt Cloud.'
+description: "This guide shows how to install, configure, and use Salt Cloud to provision multiple Linodes from the command line."
+og_description: "Salt Cloud is a part of the SaltStack that makes provisioning multiple cloud systems easy.
+Use our guide to create, manage, and map your own Salt Cloud."
 keywords: ["SaltStack", "Salt", "salt-cloud"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2017-10-27
 modified: 2017-11-01
 modified_by:
   name: Linode
-title: 'Configure and Use Salt Cloud'
+title: 'Configure and Use Salt Cloud and Cloud Maps to Provision Systems'
 contributor:
   name: Sergey Bulavintsev
 ---

-## Introduction to Salt Cloud
+## What is Salt Cloud?

 [Salt Cloud](https://docs.saltstack.com/en/latest/topics/cloud/) is a configuration management tool that allows users to provision systems on cloud hosts or hypervisors.
 During installation, Salt Cloud installs Salt on all provisioned systems by default.
 This enables the user to put systems into the desired state during provisioning.